 - Dunk the microfibre cloth in the water solution and rinse.
 Be careful to gently remove any additional dirt that is on the cloth, as you don’t want to drag that around the surface of your car.

-- Use the damp microfibre cloth to gently wipe the dirt off the sensors.
-Use a circular motion, with the tip of your finger, in order to ensure effective coverage.
+- Use the damp microfibre cloth to gently wipe the dirt off the parking sensors.
+Use a circular motion, with the tip of your finger, in order to ensure effective coverage and dirt removal.